First Trimester Abortion

 Second Trimester Abortion

-Second trimester abortions require 2 or 3 visits.
+Second trimester abortions require 1 or 2 consecutive day visits.
 Day 1 includes the same registration, counseling and lab-work as a first trimester abortion appointment.

 An ultrasound is performed to confirm gestational dating.
 If you have already had an ultrasound please authorize the release of that information and then fax us the results prior to your appointment time at (617) 277-3248.